-Now that you’ve sought out care for your injury/illness, it’s time to start the initial process by going to your employer to file a claim.
+Now that you’ve sought out care for your injury/illness, it’s time to start the initial process by going to your employer to file a claim for Workers’ Compensation.

-Once you inform your employer of your interest in filing, they’ll provide you with the necessary paperwork you need to file under their workers’ comp provider.
+Once you inform your employer of your interest in filing, they’ll provide you with the necessary paperwork you need to file under their Workers’ Compensation provider.

 It’s important to note that you only have 90 days to file a claim after the incident.
 Be sure to act quickly to avoid complications.
 The faster you can alert your employer to the injury and your interest in filing a claim, the better.

 Granted, there are a few exceptions to the 90-day rule, such as if you were bed-ridden for that length of time and physically unable to report your injuries due to your health.